 What steps do I take if I have a concern?

-1. Contact the Director of Corporate Services and see if they are able to answer your question or concern.
+1. Contact the Clerk and see if they are able to answer your question or concern.

 2. If you believe that the meeting was closed to the public in a way that is not permited by the Municipal Act, 2001 and the County's procedure by-law, submit a Complaint Form or a written request for a municipal closed meeting investigation.

 What is a meeting investigation?

 Any person or corporation will be able to request that an investigation be undertaken respecting whether a municipality or local board or committee of either, has complied with closed meeting rules outlined in the Municipal Act, 2001 or the applicable procedure by-law.